TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-recover-blob.md

 # Recover deleted Blob
 ## **Recommended steps**
-Recovery of deleted Blob is not possible without [Soft Delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete).
-Please enable [Soft Delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that your deleted data will be recoverable in the future.
+Recovery of deleted Blob is not possible.<br>

+Please enable [Soft Delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that your deleted data can be recovered in the future.